ilovedadata/ilovedadata.github.io/README.md

 ![Figure_1](https://user-images.githubusercontent.com/106730909/216787470-9213e1fb-1553-4c15-9671-846cd141eb38.png)

-   As a design choice, combination from "2" upwards are shown, even though, when playing superstar, the user can win even scoring 1 or 0.
+   As a design choice, combination from "2" upwards are shown, even though, when playing superstar, the user can win scoring just 1 or 0.
 Nonetheless, when computing the amount of money won by the user, such combinations (0+superstar, 1+superstar) are taken into account.
 Furthermore (and since it took me quite a bit of time it's only fair I state it 👀) a custom labelling process has been implemented in order to label the histogram plot on the left exactly above each and every histogram column, respecting the color palette.
 For what concerns the plot on the left, it will be useful to draw some conclusions.
 The plot on the right shows that no clear patterns are present in the drawing of numbers (which is random!), something that has been confirmed during the different simulations I performed.

 #### Conclusion